Clinical Externships

 Can I apply for an externship independently of the Externship Department?

 You may apply independent of the Externship Department if you do not plan to earn units.
-If you plan to receive units for the externship then you must apply for pre-approved off-campus externships in government agencies, judicial chambers and public interest organizations, law firms, or obtain approval for a new office from the Director of Career Development & Externships.
+If you plan to receive units for the externship then you must apply for pre-approved off-campus externships in government agencies, judicial chambers and public interest organizations. .
 Enrollment may be prohibited for those students who fail to obtain advance approval for the placement.

 How do I get enrolled and receive credit for my externship units?

 Once you have filed a timely application and resume and have accepted an offer, go to the Externship TWEN page, download the Externship Application which is a fillable PDF.
 Return all completed paperwork to the Career Development & Externships Department via email to lawexternships@laverne.edu.
 Please be sure to copy Kelly Fragiacomo.
-Students will be enrolled in the Externship Course once their Three-Party Agreement has been received and approved.
+Students can enroll in the Externship Course once their Externship Agreement has been received and approved.
 Students must return completed paperwork to the Career Development and Externships Department by the registration deadlines.
 Please begin the registration process well in advance of the registration deadlines.
 The Career Development and Externship Department recommends beginning the Externship Registration process at least 15-21 days before the externship registration deadline.

-Upon approval of the Externship Application, the Registrar’s Office will be notified and will register you for up to 4 units of externship.
 You must also complete the other course requirements which include attending mandatory meetings, completing required hours, preparing and submitting journal entries, time sheets signed by your supervising attorney, reflection assignments, as well as the required evaluations.
-All required documents must be submitted in a timely fashion in the appropriate location on LEO under the Experiential Learning Module.
-Externships are graded “pass” or “fail.“
+All required documents must be submitted in a timely fashion in the appropriate location on TWEN under the Experiential Learning Module.
+Externships are on a credit/no credit basis.

 What if a proposed externship conflicts with classes?